postfinance/kubelet-csr-approver/README.md

   setting it to `true` (or any other option listed in GoLang's [`ParseBool`](https://github.com/golang/go/blob/master/src/strconv/atob.go#L10) function)
+* `--provider-ip-prefixes`  or `PROVIDER_IP_PREFIXES` permits to specify a comma-separated list of IP (v4 or/and v6) subnets/prefixes, that CSR IP
+  addresses shall fall into. left unspecified, all IP addresses are allowed. \
+  you can for example set it to `192.168.0.0/16,fc00/7` if this reflects your local network IP ranges.

 It is important to understand that the node DNS name needs to be resolvable for the `kubelet-csr-approver` to work properly.
 If this is an issue